 - 6 thyme sprigs

-- coconut oil for brushing squash for roasting (optional)
+- coconut oil or olive oil for brushing squash for roasting (optional)

 - Himalayan pink salt to taste